Skip to content

 7. Release Slot

-In the finally block (guaranteed to run), the slot ID is returned to the pool, active_count is decremented, and the semaphore is released for the next waiting task.
+In the finally block (guaranteed to run), the slot ID is returned to the pool, active_count is decremented, and the priority gate is released.
+The gate then pops the highest-priority waiter (smallest priority key) and resolves it – skipping any cancellation tombstones from waiters that were cancelled while pending.
 If the process is still running (e.g., after a timeout), it is killed before release.

 ExecutorResult